 (Prov.
 19:16) He who keeps the commandment keeps his soul, but he who is careless of conduct will die.

 Hodges contends that James is addressing the subject of being saved from the physical consequences of sin (i.e. a shortened life).
-However, while that might be one connotation of the word, we feel that this is simply too restrictive.
-We see sanctification in view in this passage.
-The licentious believer’s faith has no “use” for himself or others, and it will eventually become “dead” if it isn’t already.
+However, we think this is simply too restrictive.
+We think that sanctification is in view in this passage.
+The licentious believer’s faith has no “use” for himself or others (v.14), and his faith will eventually become “dead” if it isn’t already (v.17).

-Some commentators argue that James is referring to physical death.
-Hodges writes, “Just as the idle words of some ungenerous believer cannot save his brother from death in the absence of life’s necessities, no more can a non-working faith save our lives from the death-dealing consequences of sin.”
+Hodges argues that James is referring to physical death.
 If James is thinking purely in terms of wisdom literature (like the Proverbs), then this may very well be true.

 The objector (vv.18-19)